jayhsu0627/kinetic-fit/README.md

 # Kinetic Fit - Decompiled APK

-This repository contains the decompiled source code of the Kinetic Fit Android application.
+This repository contains the decompiled source code of the Kinetic Fit Android application, with modifications to bypass login requirements and enable offline use.

+## 🚀 Quick Start

+**For most users**: Download the pre-built APK from the [Releases page](https://github.com/yourusername/kinetic-fit/releases) and install it on your Android device.

+**For developers**: See the "Rebuilding the APK" section below.

 ## 📱 Project Information